Joshhortt/Csharp-From-Hero-To-Beginner/README.md

 _- **Udemy** https://www.udemy.com/course/naked_cs/._<br/>

 ## Who Teaches
-_Penny de Byl, formerly professor of interactive media, design and games at Bond University_<br/> _is a founding partner of Holistic3d e-learning specialist delivering Games and _computer science curriculum._<br/> _She is the author of the best selling Holistic Game Development with Unity educational texts https://holistic3d.com/_<br/>
-_which is accompanied by a _successful YouTube Channel http://bit.ly/holistic3dTV_<br/>
-_Her research interests include educational technology, generative art, artificial intelligence and game development._<br/>
+_Penny de Byl, formerly professor of interactive media, design and games at Bond University is a founding partner of_<br/> _Holistic3d e-learning specialist delivering Games and _computer science curriculum._<br/> _She is the author of the best selling Holistic Game Development with Unity educational texts https://holistic3d.com/_<br/> _It's accompanied by a _successful YouTube Channel http://bit.ly/holistic3dTV_<br/> _Her research interests include educational technology, generative art, artificial intelligence and game development._<br/>

 ## Start Here if you only want to use my material